ManaswiniArcot/Unix/README.md

 http://www.csc.villanova.edu/~marcot/output.html

 Commands to run this project.
-Place all the files in same folder.
+Place all the files in same folder.The first file takes the command line argument as the input.Pass the source code of the webpage as the argument to the FormatPage.

 ./FormatPage index1.html
 and then run

 ./FinalOutput > output.html

-#change the mode of the file.enabling to read by others.
-chmod 755 output.html
+change the mode of the file,enabling it to read by others. chmod 755 output.html